OH-Blog Logo

 During these exams:

-Dr. Cremona-Simmons says wellness exams can also open the door for parents to discuss broader family concerns, such as financial strains or food insecurities.
+Dr. Cremona-Simmons says wellness visits are also a good time to raise concerns that go beyond physical health.
+If your family is navigating other stressors, such as financial strain or food insecurity, your provider can connect you with resources.
 “So if you have concerns, if you know you’re having trouble with finances, food insecurity, those are things that you can bring up to your physician and get resources for your family.”

 While many kids may not have an outright phobia of doctors, the uncertainty surrounding what happens during a visit can cause anxiety.
 So, how can we prepare our children for these physicals?